-^{}SE for the underlying slab and soils to be performed in concert with deactivation of the facility.
+\SE for the underlying slab and soils to be performed in concert with deactivation of the facility.
 Consultation package reflected that the slab would be added to Appendix 4 of the SMP; however, documentation has been included in Table 3.1.

-^{&}quot;Off-site" relates to the name of the facility and is not intended to imply a CERCLA off-site determination.
+\\"Off-site" relates to the name of the facility and is not intended to imply a CERCLA off-site determination.

 - (10) Settling basins (e.g., C-611-D, C-611-E, C-611-F, and C-611-G) are in-ground basins (i.e., not an unlined lagoon); these units will be addressed by their appropriate GA or OU.
-Additionally, C-611-I, a clear well, will be addressed in its appropriate GA or OU. - (11) In general, aboveground portions of sewage lift stations (e.g., C-615-G, C-615-H1, C-615-H2, C-615-H3, etc.) are operational control panels associated with underground piping and are not facilities.
+Additionally, C-611-I, a clear well; and C-611-O, a sanitary water storage tank, will be addressed in their appropriate GA or OU. - (11) In general, aboveground portions of sewage lift stations (e.g., C-615-G, C-615-H1, C-615-H2, C-615-H3, etc.) are operational control panels associated with underground piping and are not facilities.
 The underground portion of the sewage lift stations will be addressed by their appropriate GA or OU.